 The tropical rainforest is one of the most diverse and biologically rich biomes on the planet.
-In this unique environment, warm temperatures and high annual rainfall form an ideal environment for plants to thrive.
+In this unique environment, warm temperatures and high annual rainfall form an ideal environment for tropical rainforest plant species to thrive.
 However, challenges like low light penetration beneath the canopy and nutrient-poor soil require special adaptations among plant species.
-Trees, vines, aquatic plants, flowers, and other varieties of plant life all compete to fill a niche in the rainforest, some more successfully than others.
+Trees, vines, aquatic plants, flowers and other varieties of plant life all compete to fill their niche in the rainforest, some more successfully than others.

 The rainforest is a unique environment that fosters explosive levels of plant diversity and growth.
 Over half of the world's discovered plant and animal species are found in tropical rainforests.
-A rainforest has an average rainfall of 50 to 260 inches per year, and remains warm year-round.
-Humidity stays between 77 and 88%, and temperatures rarely drop below 68ºF.
-Scientists estimate that rainforest plants provide up to 40% of the earth's oxygen, yet the biome only covers 6% of the earth's surface.
+A rainforest has an average rainfall of 50 to 260 inches per year, and remains warm year round.
+Humidity stays between 77% and 88%, and temperatures rarely drop below 68 degrees Fahrenheit.
+Scientists estimate that rainforest plants provide up to 40% of the Earth's oxygen, yet the rainforest biome only covers 6% of the Earth's surface.

 A Variety of Life

 Plants in the rainforest come in all varieties.
 Many rainforests have large freshwater systems where aquatic plants can thrive, providing ecosystems for fish, eels, and other life along rivers, streams and lakes.

 Bromeliads are a unique family of tropical rainforest plant species that can hold water in the center of their cone-shaped leaves, sometimes several gallons at a time.
 A familiar species of bromeliad is the pineapple (Ananas comosus) with its sweet, yellow fruit - the only type of bromeliad used for food by humans.